-Low salinity concentrations of 350 mg Na+/L (0.8 g/L NaCl) was advantageous for methanogen growth, while 8-13 g/L NaCl caused significant inhibition and values exceeding 20 g/L NaCl caused severe impairment (Appels et al., 2008; Chen et al., 2008; Omil et al., 1996).
-It was reported that the specific CO_2 production rate in the high concentration of NaCl (High group) was much higher than in the blank group.
+Low salinity concentrations of 350 mg Na+/L (0.8 g/L NaCl) were advantageous for methanogen growth, while 8-13 g/L NaCl caused significant inhibition and values exceeding 20 g/L NaCl led to severe impairment (Appels et al., 2008; Chen et al., 2008; Omil et al., 1996).
+It was reported that the specific CO2 production rate in the high concentration of NaCl (High group) was much higher than in the blank group.
 Increasing NaCl concentrations up to a certain level had no negative impact on the bacteria's capacity to degrade organic compounds in acidogenesis.
-Instead, even when the NaCl content reached 20 g/L, it might increase the acidogenic impact.
-In contrast to acidogenesis, the specific CH4 generation rate in methanogenesis showed а considerable suppression when NaCl concentrations were increased from 5 to 20 g/L, resulting in a 37.12 % decreasing in the specific CH4 generation rate (Wang et al., 2017).
-A former study indicated the protease activity was significantly increased at the NaCl concentrations in the range of 10-30 g/L, while the α -glucosidase activity was decreased.
-It could be inferred that the hydrolysis of proteins was improved and the hydrolysis of carbohydrates inhibited in the NaCl assistant anaerobic fermentation (Pang et al., 2020).
-Acclimatization to high salt concentrations might result in the succession of halotolerant or even halophilic bacteria, allowing the bioreactor to progressively restore its functionality (Luo et al., 2016).
+However, when the NaCl content reaches 20 g/L, it might increase the acidogenic impact.
+In contrast to acidogenesis, the specific CH4 generation rate in methanogenesis showed a considerable suppression when NaCl concentrations were increased from 5 to 20 g/L. resulting in a 37.12 % decrease in the specific CH4 generation rate (Wang et al., 2017).
+A previous study by Pang et al. (2022) indicated that the protease activity significantly increased at the NaCl concentrations within the range of 10-30 g/L, while the α -glucosidase activity decreased.
+It could be inferred that the hydrolysis of proteins improved and the hydrolysis of carbohydrates inhibited in the NaCl helped promote anaerobic fermentation (Pang et al., 2020).
+Acclimatization to high salt concentrations might result in the succession of halotolerant or even halophilic bacteria, thereby allowing the bioreactor to progressively restore its functionality (Luo et al., 2016).
 Increased salinity causes a shift in bacterial and hydrogenotrophic methanogen populations (Sudmalis et al., 2018).
-When salinity rises from low to high levels, archaea abundance and genes involved in methanogenesis decrease considerably; similarly, gene abundance in the hydrogenotrophic pathway decreases (Wu et al., 2017).
+When salinity rises from low to high levels, archaea abundance and genes involved in methanogenesis decrease considerably.
+Similarly, gene abundance in the hydrogenotrophic pathway decreases (Wu et al., 2017).
 Acetoclastic methanogens, on the other hand, are more resistant to high salinity than hydrogenotrophic methanogens (Wang et al., 2017).
-The relative abundances of gram-negative Pseudomonadaceae sp. decreased, while salt-tolerant Thermovirgaceae and gram-positive Clostridium sp. increased 26% and %31. respectively (Sierra et al.,2018).
+The relative abundances of gram-negative Pseudomonadaceae sp. decreased. while salt-tolerant Thermovirgaceae and gram-positive Clostridium sp. increased 26% and 31%, respectively (Sierra et al., 2018).
 The hydrogenotrophic Methanobacterium sp. grew increasingly dominant among archaea.
-Another study also indicated that at high salinity. the dominance of Methanobacterium and Methanosaeta was observed, and while the Methanosaeta sp. were dominant, they did not have a high salt tolerance (Onodera et al., 2017).
-In a previous study conducted by Zhang et al., they indicated that the dominant phyla of bacteria Bacteroidetes, Firmicutes, and Proteobacteria the Methanobacterium, Methanosaeta, and and Methanosarcina genera in archaea were predominant at different salinities.
+Another study also indicated that at high salinity, the dominance of Methanobacterium and Methanosaeta was observed.
+It was revealed that while the Methanosaeta sp. were dominant, they did not have a high salt tolerance (Onodera et al., 2017).
+A previous study conducted by Zhang et al. (2017) indicated that the dominant phyla of bacteria Bacteroidetes, Firmicutes, and Proteobacteria and the Methanobacterium, Methanosaeta, and Methanosarcina genera in archaea were predominant at different salinities.
 Hydrogenotrophic methanogens such as Methanobacterium can tolerate salinity up to 85 g/L, whereas acetoclastic methanogens, Methanosaeta, and Methanosarcina were severely inhibited at salinity greater than 65 g/L (Zhang et al., 2017).

-Kinetic equations on the effect of the salt content on biogas production
+Kinetic Equations on the Effect of the Salt Content on Biogas Production

 There are several kinetic models that have been applied during the AD process.
-Among these kinetic models is the modified Gompertz model, which provides information on the lag phase and the maximum rate of specific methane production (Pramanik et al 2019), as shown in the equations below:

-$$M = P. exp\left(exp\left[\frac{R_M \cdot E}{P}(\Lambda - t)\right]\right)$$ (1)
+Among these kinetic models is the modified Gompertz model, which provides information on the lag phase and the maximum rate of specific methane production (Pramanik et al., 2019), as shown in the equations below: $M = P. exp\left(exp\left[\frac{R_M \cdot E}{p}\left(\lambda - t\right)\right]\right)$ (1)

-\dot{M} = cumulative methane production (ml), R_m = maximum methane production rate (ml/day), P = methane production potential (ml), Λ = lag phase (days) and t = time (days), E: methane production potential (mL) constant (2.7182).
+M = cumulative methane production (ml), R_m = maximum methane production rate (ml/day), P = methane production potential (ml), λ = lag phase (days) and t = time of digestion (days), E: methane production potential (mL) constant (2.7182).